 Residents may drop off used cooking oil (from residential use) at the SMaRT Station at no charge.
 Cooking oil must be in a plastic container with a secure lid.
 Containers must be no greater than five-gallon capacity with a limit of 10 gallons per resident.
 The attendant pours the cooking oil into a 55-gallon drum for recycling by Salinas Tallow and recycles the container.
 This program benefits the community by providing a convenient disposal option.
 The used cooking oil is processed and made into new products ranging from candles and soap to biodiesel fuel stock.
 For more information, location and hours, visit the SMaRT Station link on the left side of this page.
 The cooking oil service is also available at the Mountain View Recycling Center, 935 Terra Bella Avenue, Mountain View, and in the Mountain View residential curbside program.

 Shred your personal documents and guard against identity theft.
 Documents are shredded onsite at the SMaRT Station at (408) 752-8530.
-Proof of residency in Mountain View, Palo Alto, or Sunnyvale is required.
+Proof of residency in Mountain View or Sunnyvale is required.
 Limit 5 bags/boxes of paper only (no mixed media) per household.
-For more information, visit the Environmental Events page for the three events per year.
+For more information, visit the Environmental Events page.

 A Buy-Back Center exists for residents and businesses to redeem bottles and cans labeled with California Redemption Value (CRV) for cash.